CAFDataProcessing/staging-service/staging-service/README.md

 How long the service should wait between the completion of one clean up run and starting another, this is measured in milliseconds and defaults to one day.
 `Default: 86400000`

+#### CAF_STAGING_SERVICE_HEALTHCHECK_TIMEOUT_SECONDS
+The timeout in seconds allowed for the healthcheck to return, after which the healthcheck will report an unhealthy status.
+Defaults to 10 seconds.
+`Default: 10`

 ### Logging Configuration

 #### CAF_LOG_LEVEL